Last update: October 2024.

-For more than a decade, we’ve been headed to San Clemente, California to visit family.
+For over a decade and a half, we’ve headed to San Clemente, California to visit family.
 Sadly, there are fewer family members to visit since we started going out there, but our fond memories of being with those we’ve lost (and those who remain) and of the town itself linger.
 The following are some of our favorite places to grab a bite and/or a drink in this cool surfer town.

 Prior to being founded in 1776 by the Spaniards who founded the Mission at San Juan Capistrano (just up the road from San Clemente), the area was inhabited by the Juaneno native people.
 It was still relatively uninhabited until 1925 when the former mayor of Seattle, Ole Hanson, began developing on the land.
 “Hanson envisioned it as a Mediterranean-style coastal resort town, his “San Clemente by the Sea.”
 He had a clause added to the deeds requiring all building plans to be submitted to an architectural review board in an effort to ensure that future development would retain red tile roofs and white exteriors.
 But this proved to be short-lived; in the oldest parts of town you find an eclectic mix of building styles.” (source: Wikipedia).
 The Hanson-Spanish style architecture still dots the town and the buildings built in this style are locally referred to as “Ole Hansons”.
 San Clemente also offers some of the best surfing (we’re told, not being surfers) on the west coast and pros like Kelly Slater make this one of his homes.